jmlew/microfrontends-base-v1/README.md

 > eg. `"scripts": ["node_modules/@angular/core/bundles/core.umd.js", ...]`

-Replace the default builder for all Angular projects to `ngx-build-plus:build` (foo-app:architect:build:builder) for all Angular apps (instead of the default `@nrwl/web:build` or `@angular-devkit/build-angular` builders).
+Replace the default builder for all Angular projects to `ngx-build-plus:build` (architect:build:builder) for all Angular apps (instead of the default `@nrwl/web:build` or `@angular-devkit/build-angular` builders).
 This extends the Angular CLI and ensures both that a single self-contained bundle is created (as opposed ot the many separate bundles generated from the default builder), and that a custom webpack config can be used to remap the library imports to the global scope using the 'externals' collection.

 To ensure a single bunle is generated, call `nx build` with the `--single-bundle` flag.